mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Spinward Marches and much of Charted Space in general.
 There are, however, several other major and minor intelligent species.

-The term ‘Major Race’ has two meanings.
+The term 'Major Race' has two meanings.
 Imperial scientists apply the term precisely to mean any race or species that invented the Jump Drive independently.
 In this context a Minor Race is a species that either received Jump–drive technology from another source